homeymusic/mami.codi.R/README.md

 MaMi.CoDi creates two estimates of the chord’s period: a temporal estimate and a spatial estimate.

-For the frequency (i.e. phase-locking or temporal) estimate the reference tone is the smallest frequency.
+For the temporal (i.e. phase-locking or frequency) estimate the reference tone is the smallest frequency.
 Small frequencies are low tones and are detected by the inner ear hair cells closest to the apex of the cochlea, which is the end furthest from the source of the wave.

-For the wavelength (i.e. rate-place or spatial) estimate, the reference tone is the smallest wavelength.
+For the spatial (i.e. rate-place or wavelength) estimate, the reference tone is the smallest wavelength.
 Small wavelengths are high tones and are detected by the inner ear hair cells closest to the base of the cochlea, which is the end closest to the middle ear, the source of the wave.

-MaMi.CoDi combines the two cycle estimates into a two-dimensional space with consonance-dissonance along one dimension and major-minor on the orthogonal dimension.
+The sum of the two signals predicts perceived consonance-dissonance and the difference predicts perceived major-minor.

 #### Chord